 You are welcome to join the Penny Farthing Club, male or female, providing you are over 18, you are 5ft 4 inches (163 cm) or taller, weigh less than 100 kg (220 Lbs) and you are in good physical shape.

 Prospective Club members are required to attend a three hour training course which can be booked online direct through Airbnb Experiences or fromigo.com (The Penny Farthing Bike Tour).
-Alternatively, please contact the London based bike tour company Tally Ho – www.tallyhocycletours.com / 07969 230828 as they will be able to advise you on alternative training and tour dates.
+Alternatively, please contact the Club Secretary who will assist you with your enquiries: firstname.lastname@example.org

 On completion of your training course, you will be capable and confident of riding a Penny Farthing bicycle safely on public roads.
 The training fee and tour of London ride costs £125 and will include your first year’s membership of the Penny Farthing Club.
 Thereafter, annual membership is £25.
 Please return the Membership Form (here) to email@example.com